loowid/loowid/README.md

   PRIVATE_KEY=<path-to-your-privatekey.pem>
   ```

   6. LTI Producer Configuration.
-The consumer connects with multiple loowid rooms depends on LTI context, the first user with OWNER_ROLE will be the room owner.
+The consumer connects with multiple LooWID rooms depends on LTI context, the first user with OWNER_ROLE will be the room owner.
-  The loowid producer entrypoint is configured with LTI_PATH (/lti).
+  The LooWID producer entrypoint is configured with LTI_PATH (/lti).
 Set LTI_DOMAIN if your host is behind a proxy with other domain than req.headers.host.

   ```
   LTI_KEY=<lti-key>